-The Children's Division continues to focus training priorities on changing the culture of the agency through implementation and integration of the practice model, including the foundational practice initiatives of Five Domains of Wellbeing, trauma-informed care, Framework for Safety and Signs of Safety, while at the same time promoting leadership at every level of the agency
+The Children's Division continues to focus training priorities on changing the culture of the agency through implementation and integration of the practice model.
+In 2021, the practice model was re-designed to focus on six main components: safety, well-being, permanency, service, innovation, and integrity.
+These focus areas embody the goals, priorities, and values of the agency.
+Foundational elements included in the practice initiatives are Five Domains of Wellbeing, trauma-informed care, and Framework for Safety while at the same time promoting leadership at every level of the agency through High Performance Transformational Coaching - "The Heart of Coaching" and the National Child Welfare Workforce Institute's Leadership Academy.